alexrayu/butils/Readme.md

 Drupal User entity helper functions.

 - **userAccessRoles()** - Checks an account access against an array of roles.
-Use case - "allow access for administrator and editor roles".
+Use case - "allow access for the administrator and editor roles".

 ### Xml Trait
 Functions to facilitate working with Xml.